Multilingual Event Linking to Wikidata

-\textbf{Performance by Language:} Multilingual and crosslingual tasks have three major differences: 1) source \& target language, 2) language-specific descriptions can be more informative than English descriptions, and 3) candidate pool varies language (see \autoref{fig:dataset_lang_stats}). \autoref{fig:acc_lang} plots the per-language test accuracy for our two best configurations from \autoref{tab:ranking_results}.
-As expected, we see \textit{slightly lower} crosslingual performance, especially for medium and low-resource languages.\footnote{see \autoref{fig:acc_lang_appendix} in Appendix for per-language comparisons in other model configurations.} Thai and Sinhala are supported by XLM-R but not mBERT.
+\paragraph{Performance by Language:} Multilingual and crosslingual tasks have three major differences: 1) source \& target language, 2) language-specific descriptions can be more informative than English descriptions, and 3) candidate pool varies language (see \autoref{fig:dataset_lang_stats}).
+While the performance is largely the same across languages, we noticed slightly lower crosslingual performance, especially for medium and low-resource languages.\footnote{see \autoref{fig:acc_lang} and \autoref{fig:acc_lang_appendix} in Appendix}

 We also perform qualitative analysis of errors made by our mBERT-based biencoder models on multilingual and crosslingual tasks.
 We summarize our observations from this analysis below,

-\textbf{Temporal Reasoning:} The event linker occasionally performs insufficient temporal reasoning in the context (see example 1 in \autoref{tab:error_analysis_short}).
+\paragraph{Temporal Reasoning:} The event linker occasionally performs insufficient temporal reasoning in the context (see example 1 in \autoref{tab:error_analysis_short}).
 Since our dataset contains numerous event sequences, such temporal reasoning is often important.

-\textbf{Temporal and Spatial expressions:} In cases where the anchor text is a temporal or spatial expression, we found the system sometimes struggle to link to the event even if the link can be infered given the context information (see example 2 in \autoref{tab:error_analysis_short}).
+\paragraph{Temporal and Spatial expressions:} In cases where the anchor text is a temporal or spatial expression, we found the system sometimes struggle to link to the event even if the link can be infered given the context information (see example 2 in \autoref{tab:error_analysis_short}).
 We believe these examples will also serve as interesting challenge for future work on our dataset.

-\textbf{Event Descriptions:} Crosslingual system occasionally struggles with the English description.
+\paragraph{Event Descriptions:} Crosslingual system occasionally struggles with the English description.
 In example 4 from \autoref{tab:error_analysis_short}, we notice the mention matches exactly with the language Wikipedia title but it struggles with English description.
 Therefore, depending on the event, we hypothesize that language-specific event descriptions can sometimes be more informative than the English description.